sybrew/the-seo-framework/readme.txt

 		* Automated descriptions show their original value after being emptied again.
 			* Social descriptions were also indirectly affected.
 		* The sitemap transient is no longer set when its related caching option is disabled.
+		* The character counter option is no longer automatically set to a disabled state, when updating from below 3.0.0.
+			* Sites that already use 3.0.0 or later are not affected by this change.
 		/
 		* TODO: https://wordpress.org/support/topic/auto-generated-description-not-working-with-beaver-builder/#post-10075230